Lochnivar/ashverse/world-building/AI-TOE-Option.md

 4. **Cavalry/Artillery Brigade (15,000 men):** Horse artillery, scouts.
 Key for feints (but none used).

 **Cast of Officers:**
 - **General Ulysses S. Grant:** Overall command.
-Desperate, rogue leader – "One last throw before McClellan sells us out."
+Desperate, acts via "legal fiction" – "Halleck doesn't have the balls.
+It's now or never."
 - **Major General Philip Sheridan:** Cavalry commander.
 Aggressive scout – "Ride like hell and cut their rails."
 - **Major General Gouverneur K. Warren:** Infantry lead.
 Cautious engineer – "This is suicide, but orders are orders."
 - **Brigadier General George A. Custer:** Cavalry brigade.
 Glory-hunter – "One last charge for the books."